arcosoph/nanowakeword/CONFIGURATION_GUIDE.md

 ### 3. Synthetic Data Generation (TTS)

-Configure the built-in TTS engine to generate synthetic training data.

 *   `target_phrase`
     *   **Description:** The wake word or phrase you want the TTS engine to generate.
     *   **Type:** `list` of `string`
     *   **Default:** `null`

 *   `generate_positive_samples`, `generate_negative_samples`
-    *   **Description:** The number of positive and negative audio samples to generate.
+    *   **Description:** The number of positive and negative audio samples to generate via TTS.
     *   **Type:** `integer`
     *   **Default:** `0`